Event Subscriptions

 workflow.run.completedA workflow run reaches COMPLETED.Full workflow run with step outputs.

-workflow.run.failedA workflow run reaches FAILED.Workflow run state with error.
+workflow.run.failedA workflow run reaches FAILED, or is closed in Plextera Studio (CLOSED).Workflow run state with error.

 Setup